libmanuk/kdnp_desktop/README.md

 ## Dependencies

-Some of these scripts use both ImageMagick (https://www.imagemagick.org/) for Windows and PDFtk (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) for Windows from the DOS commandline.
+Some of these scripts use both ImageMagick (https://www.imagemagick.org/) for Windows OS and PDFtk (https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) for Windows OS.

 These scripts require the use of Cygwin or Gow (https://github.com/bmatzelle/gow/wiki) within Windows OS.

-These scripts use Python for Windows (https://www.python.org/downloads/windows/) and the internetarchive client library (https://archive.readme.io/docs/bulk-upload).
+These scripts use Python for Windows OS (https://www.python.org/downloads/windows/) and the internetarchive client library (https://archive.readme.io/docs/bulk-upload).

 ## Process Overview